Ayech14/password_generator/README.md

 The application allows users to generate passwords based on their preferred length and character types, while also providing a password strength indicator.

+## 🚀 Live Demo

+Coming soon: The application will be deployed with Streamlit Community Cloud.

 ## Features

 - Custom password length from 4 to 50 characters